-Customer support and service varies from business to business.
+Customer support and service vary from business to business.
 Some businesses are only available via phone or email only.
 This is a common issue for business owners trying to obtain quick customer support for a payment processing issue.
-Not being able to collect payments for a few hours or a day could be crippling to a business who is counting on that revenue generation.
+Not being able to collect payments for a few hours or a day could be crippling to a business that is counting on that revenue generation.

 At Stax, we put businesses first and focus on delivering the best possible customer experience to every business.
 When you reach out to us by phone or email for all inquiries and technical support, we have a real, in-house team of experts ready to work with you to find the right solution.
 We also provide additional resources and tools that help businesses to address any unique challenges and questions they may come across.

 When Will I Receive Funds in My Bank Account From the Credit Card Transactions?

 The time it takes for a business that accepts a credit card payment until the funds are deposited into the businesses’ bank account can vary depending on the type of merchant account the business owner uses.
 Payment can take anywhere from 24 hours or up to three days to process and reflect in a business’s bank account.
 The reason for this time is because the transaction process goes through a number of steps to get from one bank account to another.